 I probably should add a disclaimer at this point.
 This is a contemporary romantica, which means Will and Liz have a “love” relationship.
 However, in my books, my characters are not “players.”
 The only game Will Darcy plays is football.
 He is completely devoted to Liz Bennet, and she to him.

 So, why have I not promoted this book previously?
 The answer is simple: It still needed work.
-Therefore, I allowed one of my students to draw the original cover, and I self published it.
-However, I was NEVER satisfied with the work.
-Recently, I found time to rework the story line.
+Originally, I allowed one of my students to draw the cover, and I self published it.
+However, I was NEVER satisfied with the tale.
+About two years back, I found time to rework the story line.
 I edited out some 30,000 words and executed several major revisions.
 Now, it has a more professional cover and is ready to face the world on its own.

 This book even has its own soap, created by the delightfully lovely Evie Cotton.

 Review of the book by Evie Cotton: I have to admit I was skeptical of this book when I first heard about it.
 I am not a sports fan and generally speaking not a big fan of angst.
 This book has both of those, but also contains vivid descriptions of the North Carolina Wine Country, and nuances of tobacco farming I found to be absolutely fascinating.
 Overall, this book was fantastic and definitely one I couldn’t put down.
 I would recommend this novel to anyone looking for a contemporary take on Pride and Prejudice.

 North Carolina Homecoming Bar Soap smells of freshly hung tobacco with newly brewed tea to create an intoxicating earthy aroma combined with a fruity floral and finished off with soft baby powder.
 Its the scent of home for Liz Bennet.